-But with regular scaling and root planing procedures, we can remove the build-up of plaque, tartar (calculus) and bacterial toxins (biofilms) from tooth surfaces below the gum line, which are the areas that general home care practices are unable to reach.
+But with regular scaling and root planing procedures, we can remove the build-up of plaque, tartar (calculus), and bacterial toxins (biofilms) from the tooth surfaces below the gum line, which are the areas that general home care practices are unable to reach.

 At North Main Family Dental, we make sure that you are on a twice-per-year — or possibly more, depending on your own individual health needs — frequency of maintenance and/or preventative care schedule.

 In order to find appointment times that fit with busy and active lifestyles, most of our client’s pre-schedule their next visit with us.
 We will remind you with either a phone call or by e-mail when it is time for your next preventative care visit.

 It is important to know that Gum Disease (also known as ‘Periodontitis’) can take many forms.
 Each form presents us with different levels of severity.
 If left untreated, severe periodontitis can eventually lead to tooth loss and other potential health problems.

 The most common form of periodontal disease is called ‘Gingivitis.’
 Gingivitis causes your gums to become red and swollen.
 Because of this, they may also tend to bleed easily.
 However, at this stage of progression, you may only be experiencing little or even no discomfort.
 Gingivitis is usually caused by an inadequate oral hygiene regimen.
 It is usually reversible with professional treatment and good oral hygiene habits such as regular brushing and flossing.

 Gingivitis may be caused by several factors that include: